 4. Backend and Admin

 This is one of the more critical aspects of your app development that you need to focus on.
-Admin panel is meant to make it easier for you to understand your audience better since it gives you a word-by-word analysis of user engagement.
+Admin panel allows you to understand your audience better since it gives you a word-by-word analysis of user engagement.
 They are used to manage app content and user statistics.

 Administrative features also may include in-app user feedback tools and some manual steps if you require them.

-It is very important to consistently assess the performance of your app in order to be the best standing out company in a world full of cut-throat competition.
-There are a lot of Admin templates that you can choose from, but if your app is something that you need a customized, specially tailored panel, we would recommend investing in it.
+Consistently assess the performance of your mobile app in order to stand out in a world full of cut-throat competition.
+There are several Admin templates that you can choose from.
+If your app is something that you need a customized, specially tailored panel, we would recommend investing in it.

 5. The Team